akshayverma5122/Kubernetes/cka/core concept/11-Pods.md

 - Restarting a container in a Pod should not be confused with restarting a Pod.
 A Pod is not a process, but an environment for running container(s).
 A Pod persists until it is deleted.
 - You should set the .spec.os.name field to either windows or linux to indicate the OS on which you want the pod to run.
 These two are the only operating systems supported for now by Kubernetes.
 - Controllers for workload resources create Pods from a pod template and manage those Pods on your behalf.
+- Most of the metadata about a Pod is immutable.
+For example, you cannot change the namespace, name, uid, or creationTimestamp fields.
+- Multi container pods - init container, sidecar container.
+- static pods, ephemeral pods

 ## Deploy Pods using imperative commands
 - To deploy a docker container by creating a POD.